fongc123/notes/Machine Learning/Regression.md

 	optimizer.step() # gradient descent step
 ```

-An <span style = "color:lightblue">epoch</span> (i.e., an iteration) is one complete pass of the training dataset through the algorithm.

 Internally, PyTorch accumulates gradients in each epoch.
 Thus, the parameter gradients must be set to zero before starting the next epoch with `optimizer.zero_grad()`.

-The <span style = "color:lightblue">learning rate</span> is the step size at each iteration while moving towards a minimum in a loss function.
-- A small learning rate requires many iterations before reaching the minimum point.
-- A large learning rate swiftly reaches it.

-Too large of a learning rate causes drastic updates, which lead to divergent behavior.

-> [!INFO]
-> The learning rate is modified by powers of $10$ (e.g., $0.1$, $0.01$, $0.001$, etc.).